medaros/simplePHPMailApi/README.md

 ## How it works
 This API handle only data sent using POST requests only.
+Default parameters (form-data): "firstName", "lastName", "phone", "email", "message".
+All are required.
+You can add or remove parameters in $required array.
 It returns one object with one property and three possible values as :

 | Request       | Response              |